zeh/unity-tidbits/net/kongregate/README.md

 Usage
 -----

-1. Copy the `KongregateAPI.cs` to your Unity project's "Scripts" folder
+1. Copy the **KongregateAPI.cs** file to your Unity project's "Scripts" folder
-2. Anywhere in your code (e.g. your "Main" class), create an instance of the KongregateAPI:
+2. Anywhere in your code (e.g. your `Main` game class), create an instance of the KongregateAPI:
 <pre>KongregateAPI kongregate = KongregateAPI.Create();</pre>
 3. Whenever you need to submit statistics, do:
 <pre>kongregate.SubmitStats(name, value);</pre>